seanbutler/www.seanbutler.net/_posts/2023-02-14-chatgpt-gamedev.md

 ---
 layout: post
-title:  "chat gpt please generate code for a small video game"
+title:  "chat gpt please generate code for a small video game" tags  :   science chat-gpt
-excerpt_separator: <!--more-->

 ---

-it turns out that without too much prompt wrangling chat-gpt is capable of generating reasonable code for simple videogames. <!--more-->
+it turns out that without too much prompt wrangling chat-gpt is capable of generating reasonable code for simple videogames.

 something on a par with an teenager or learning programmer such as 1st year undergrad.